TsinghuaDatabaseGroup/VisClean/README.md

 </p>

 # VisClean v0.1
-VisClean is a web-based system that progressively turns wrong visualizations into correct ones by interactive data cleaning.
-It supports: (1) Wrong Visualization Detection: Given a dataset and a visualization, VisClean can automatically identify wrong visualizations caused by dirty data.
-(2) Active Interaction: VisClean provides a novel sliding-window-based method for users to directly manipulate the visualization (e.g., merging two bars) for cleaning the data.
-(3) Passive Interaction: VisClean also selects the most beneficial and visualization-aware cleaning questions to ask the user.
+Data visualization is crucial in data-driven decision making.
+However, bad visualizations generated from dirty data often mislead the users to understand the data and draw wrong decisions.
+We propose VisClean, a system that progressively turns bad visualizations into good ones by interactive cleaning.
+The attendees will experience two main features: (1) Active Interaction: VisClean provides a novel window-based method that allows users to directly manipulate the visualizations (for bar/pie charts) to clean the data.
+(2) Passive Interaction: VisClean selects the most beneﬁcial and visualization-aware cleaning questions to the user and then reﬁnes the visualization (for bar/pie/line charts).

 ## Preview
 ![front-end-min](front-end-min.png)